has-taiar/has-taiar.github.io/_posts/2017-09-17-congrats-you-are-a-solution-architect-now-what.md

   - Public Speaking
   - solutions design
 ---
+## Update Nov 2017
+DDDPerth has published the recording of my session, so I am embedding it here for completeness :)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/yikSzz9l2qU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Last week, I was fortunate enough to speak at <a href="https://dddperth.com/" target="_blank">DDDPerth</a>, which was a great conference and awesome and engaged audience.
 There were about ~ 350 people attending, with the amazing help of the organisers and volunteers.
 Here is the link to my slides, and I would love to hear your feedback:

-The feedback I got from people attended the conference was very positive 20 Green + 4 Yellow.
+The feedback I got from people who attended the conference was very positive 20 Green + 4 Yellow.
 Not bad, and I am happy with that.
-I loved the feedback provided by the yellow feedback submissions, and I will hope to improve my skills and my presentations for future conferences.
+I loved the feedback provided.
+All was constructive and supportive, and I will hope to improve my skills and my presentations for future conferences.

 The 2 demos I did on the day were 2 parts.